This article is getting on a bit, there is newer information around the blog on this topic if you are interested.

 I thought it was a cool effect although the UI could do with some work, and I would love it if they developed this feature some more.

 Photoshop is a very powerful tool for creating this effect with the normal map and adjustment layers.
-I made a video on my test with this:

 If you enjoyed this, there is a part 2: Lighting 2D art with normal maps.